atomix/atomix/README.md

 run out of disk space.
 Raft suggests a few different approaches of handling log compaction.
 Copycat uses the [log cleaning](#log-cleaning) approach.

 `Commit` objects are backed by entries in Copycat's replicated log.
-When a `Commit` is no longer neede dby the `StateMachine`, the state machine should clean the commit from Copycat's log by calling the `clean()` method:
+When a `Commit` is no longer needed by the `StateMachine`, the state machine should clean the commit from Copycat's log by calling the `clean()` method:

 ```java